crisprss/crisprss/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-😄 I was a CTFer@天枢Dubhe and now a CTFer@白泽Whitzard, interested in WEB Security But a noob
+😄 I was a CTFer@天枢Dubhe and now in 白泽@Whitzard, interested in WEB Security But a noob

 🔭 I’m currently in Secsys of Fudan University.
    Worked as an intern at @chaitin.
 [Security Strategy Research Team] worked as an intern at @KeenLab [Web Security]

 🌱 Bug hunting for Windows & MacOs & Java web application.
-[MSRC MVR 2024]
+[MSRC MVR 2024,2025]

 ✨ Here is my CVE list: [CVEs](https://github.com/crisprss/CVEs)